Canada's National History Society

 Canada's National History Society is a charitable organization based in Winnipeg, Manitoba, Canada.
-The Society was founded in 1994 by the Hudson's Bay Company (HBC) for the purpose of promoting greater popular interest in Canadian history principally through its publishing activities and outreach and recognition programs.
-The Society receives a core grant from the Hudson's Bay Company History Foundation annually, but operates as an independent entity.
+The society was founded in 1994 by the Hudson's Bay Company (HBC) for the purpose of promoting greater popular interest in Canadian history principally through its publishing activities and outreach and recognition programs.
+The society receives a core grant from the Hudson's Bay Company History Foundation annually, but operates as an independent entity.
 Its operating budget averages $2.7 million a year, and its largest share of revenues comes from its membership who in addition to subscribing to their magazines also contribute charitable donations.
 66% of total annual revenues come from individual subscriptions and donations.

 From 2007 to 2009 it partnered with HBC to administer the HBC Local History Grants Program which provided modest support to small community-based history projects.
-Today the History Society continues to support local history organizations through the Canada's History Awards program as well as its website's news and travel services.
+Today the society continues to support local history organizations through the Canada's History Awards program as well as its website's news and travel services.